2014 Ministry of Education Taiwan Scholarship

-- Taiwan Scholarship is executed in accordance with the "Revised Taiwan Scholarship Program Guidelines" (see Appendix 1) of the Ministry of Education of the Republic of China (Taiwan) to encourage outstanding international students (excluding students from Mainland China, Hong Kong and Macau) to undertake degree studies in Taiwan.
+Taiwan Scholarship Program is executed in accordance with "Taiwan Scholarship Program Guidelines" (see Appendix 1) of the Ministry of Education of the Republic of China (Taiwan) to encourage outstanding international students (Mainland China, Hong Kong, Macao SAR students are not eligible) to undertake degree studies in Taiwan.

-- Number of Scholarships:
+Number of Scholarship

-- Subsistence allowances begin from the month of the recipients' registration at the universities/colleges and end when the award period expires or upon the recipients' graduation, withdrawal, suspension, expulsion, or revocation of the scholarship.
+The maximum period of each scholarship is 4 years for undergraduate programs, 2 years for master programs, and 4 years for doctorate programs.
+Subsistence allowances begin from the month of the recipients' registration at the universities/colleges.
+The scholarship ends when the award period expires or upon the recipients' graduation, withdrawal, suspension, expulsion, or revocation of the scholarship.

 - Have already studied in Taiwan for the same level of degree as the one in which they currently intend to enrol.

-- The terms of agreement with applicants' signature (see Appendix 4).
+- The terms of agreement with applicants' signature (see Appendix 5)

 Taipei Economic and Cultural Office in Canada